Franchise Group (NASDAQ:FRG) Releases FY 2021 Earnings Guidance

-Franchise Group (NASDAQ:FRG) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+Franchise Group (NASDAQ:FRG) updated its FY 2021 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $3.450-$ for the period, compared to the Thomson Reuters consensus estimate of $3.350.
 The company issued revenue guidance of $3.05 B-, compared to the consensus revenue estimate of $3.01 billion.

-Franchise Group (NASDAQ:FRG) last announced its quarterly earnings results on Tuesday, August 3rd.
-The company reported $1.16 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.85 by $0.31.
-Franchise Group had a return on equity of 17.53% and a net margin of 1.57%.
-On average, equities research analysts anticipate that Franchise Group will post 3.46 earnings per share for the current fiscal year.

-Several research analysts recently weighed in on FRG shares.
-TheStreet upgraded Franchise Group from a d+ rating to a c- rating in a research note on Thursday, May 27th.
-Aegis started coverage on Franchise Group in a research note on Wednesday, July 14th.
-They set a buy rating and a $50.00 target price on the stock.
-Zacks Investment Research upgraded Franchise Group from a sell rating to a hold rating and set a $39.00 target price on the stock in a research note on Tuesday, August 3rd.
-Finally, Oppenheimer began coverage on Franchise Group in a research report on Wednesday, June 16th.
-They set a buy rating and a $50.00 price target for the company.
-Two equities research analysts have rated the stock with a hold rating and six have given a buy rating to the company’s stock.
-Franchise Group presently has an average rating of Buy and an average price target of $44.38.
+Several research firms have recently issued reports on FRG.
+Oppenheimer began coverage on Franchise Group in a research report on Wednesday, June 16th.
+They issued a buy rating and a $50.00 price target for the company.
+Zacks Investment Research raised Franchise Group from a sell rating to a hold rating and set a $39.00 price target for the company in a research report on Tuesday, August 3rd.
+Aegis began coverage on Franchise Group in a research report on Wednesday, July 14th.
+They issued a buy rating and a $50.00 price target for the company.
+Finally, TheStreet raised Franchise Group from a d+ rating to a c- rating in a research report on Thursday, May 27th.
+Two investment analysts have rated the stock with a hold rating and six have given a buy rating to the company.
+The company presently has an average rating of Buy and a consensus price target of $44.38.

+The firm also recently announced a quarterly dividend, which will be paid on Friday, October 15th.
+Shareholders of record on Friday, October 1st will be given a $0.375 dividend.
+This represents a $1.50 dividend on an annualized basis and a yield of 4.59%.
+The ex-dividend date of this dividend is Thursday, September 30th.
+Franchise Group’s dividend payout ratio (DPR) is 94.94%.

-In other Franchise Group news, Director Patrick A. Cozza bought 4,000 shares of the company’s stock in a transaction that occurred on Wednesday, June 9th.
-The shares were purchased at an average price of $37.32 per share, with a total value of $149,280.00.
-Following the completion of the acquisition, the director now directly owns 26,459 shares of the company’s stock, valued at approximately $987,449.88.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, EVP Andrew M. Laurence bought 50,000 shares of the company’s stock in a transaction that occurred on Tuesday, June 1st.
-The stock was acquired at an average cost of $36.00 per share, for a total transaction of $1,800,000.00.
-Following the acquisition, the executive vice president now directly owns 400,750 shares of the company’s stock, valued at $14,427,000.
+In related news, Director Patrick A. Cozza acquired 4,000 shares of the business’s stock in a transaction that occurred on Wednesday, June 9th.
+The stock was bought at an average cost of $37.32 per share, for a total transaction of $149,280.00.
+Following the purchase, the director now owns 26,459 shares in the company, valued at approximately $987,449.88.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, CEO Brian Randall Kahn acquired 1,000,000 shares of the business’s stock in a transaction that occurred on Friday, May 21st.
+The shares were bought at an average price of $36.00 per share, with a total value of $36,000,000.00.
+Following the completion of the purchase, the chief executive officer now owns 1,342,788 shares in the company, valued at approximately $48,340,368.
 The disclosure for this purchase can be found here.
-Over the last quarter, insiders bought 1,054,000 shares of company stock worth $37,949,280.
-Insiders own 30.10% of the company’s stock.
+Over the last 90 days, insiders have acquired 1,054,000 shares of company stock valued at $37,949,280.
+Corporate insiders own 30.10% of the company’s stock.

+An institutional investor recently raised its position in Franchise Group stock.
+Royal Bank of Canada boosted its holdings in Franchise Group, Inc. (NASDAQ:FRG) by 29.3% in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 1,953 shares of the company’s stock after purchasing an additional 442 shares during the quarter.
+Royal Bank of Canada’s holdings in Franchise Group were worth $68,000 as of its most recent SEC filing.
+Institutional investors and hedge funds own 46.58% of the company’s stock.

 Franchise Group, Inc is a holding company, which engages in the provision of tax return preparation and related services and products.
 It operates through the following segments: Vitamin Shoppe, American Freight, Liberty Tax and Buddy’s.
 The Vitamin Shoppe segment is an omni-channel specialty retailer of vitamins, herbs, specialty supplements, sports nutrition and other health and wellness products.